The Science and Technology of Water Management in Upstream Operations

-Dr. John M. Walsh works for Jacobs Consulting, having formerly worked at Shell for 21 years, CETCO Energy Services, and Westvaco Paper Company in various areas of water treatment.
+Dr. John M. Walsh works for Worley Advisian, having formerly worked at Shell for 21 years, CETCO Energy Services, and Westvaco Paper Company in various areas of water treatment.
 He is the author of Produced Water volumes 1 and 2, and over 60 papers and presentations.

 Walsh has 35 years of experience across a broad range of onshore/offshore, conventional, and unconventional water management applications.
 He has designed water-treating systems for applications in 18 countries around the world.
 He has led water treatment technology development, field trials, pilot evaluations, and troubleshooting programs.

 Walsh was appointed the Shell Global Subject Matter Expert for Water Treatment.
 He is versed in reservoir engineering and helped optimize water flood specifications and treatment, mediating between reservoir and facility engineering interests.
 He is well-connected in the industry having served on the board of directors for SPE, as president and managing director of the Produced Water Society, associate editor for SPE, and as organizing chairman for a dozen workshops and conferences on produced water across the globe.

 Having earned a Ph.D. in chemical engineering, together with extensive experience in operating units, Walsh brings a unique combination of fundamental knowledge with firsthand practical experience.

 Ken Martins is currently the Global Technology Director for Worley’s Advisian Industrial Water Group consultancy business.
 Martins has over 37 years-experience in the design and operations of water and wastewater treatment systems.
 His experience includes extensive field experience through employment with a Fortune 500 chemical firm, as well as equipment and process design at an original equipment manufacturer of water treatment equipment.
 Martins is a Senior Technical Consultant specializing in industrial water and wastewater treatment.